gkakani1/GOUTHAM-DATA606/README.md

 Below are the datasets which I require for this project and their details.

-### 1)Monthly farm prices of different cops at different states across the country.
+### 1)Monthly data of different perishable cops at different states across the country.

--> Note: - In my project I am taking top 10 most produced perishable crop datasets from Jan 2020 till Dec 2021 into consideration and work on them.
+-> Note: - In my project I am taking top 10 most produced perishable crop datasets from January 2011 till December 2020.

 -> Source: - National Horticulture Board of India